 But Acton got it wrong.
 All humans are born corrupt by our primal nature–it’s in our genes.
 Civilization is less than 10,000 years old but Homo sapiens is 100s of thousands of years old with little change in human physiology.
 Thus, our primal genes still have considerable influence on our behavior.

-And possessing political power allows primal human tendencies we call “corruption” to manifest (e.g. cheating, lying, stealing, killing), i.e. politics is something akin to Lord of the Flies in suits.
-And the more power possessed, the more the primal human is unmoored from our evolved moral sentiments.
-And as for elections, they attract the most primal humans like moths to a flame—the dark triads who prey upon us.
+And possessing political power allows primal human tendencies we call “corruption” to manifest (e.g. cheating, lying, stealing, killing), i.e. politics is something akin to Lord of the Flies in suits and ties.
+The more power possessed, the more the primal human is unmoored from our more recently evolved moral sentiments.
+As for elections, they attract the most primal humans like moths to a flame—the dark triads who through their control of the state prey upon us.

 Even if there are a few angels who walk the Earth, because we can’t know who is until it’s too late, we must take extraordinary precautions against corruption of power.
-Thus in isopublic, everyone selected to posses political power is to be subjected to democratic methods of accountability and transparency, thus maintaining the integrity of State.
+In isopublic everyone selected to posses political power is to be subjected to democratic methods of accountability and transparency, thus maintaining the integrity of state.

 Whatever criticisms are leveled at Athenian democracy, political corruption isn’t one.
 The political authority of isopublic, the Tricuria, is arranged to minimize political corruption through the adoption of numerous conventions of ancient Athenian democracy.
 These include: